-Repurposing ATX Power Supply for Battery Charging Applications
+Repurposing ATX Power Supply to perform a cheap MPPT and Battery Charging Applications

 Introduction

-Having discussed PV MPPT converters and algorithms in some detail, this chapter looks at the new topic of repurposing waste power electronic converters for completely different applications and thereby giving them a second life.
-Many pieces of electronic equipment are discarded before failure and before reaching the end of their useful life and so providing a second life to this equipment can offset waste processing and carbon emissions significantly.
+Having discussed PV MPPT converters and algorithms in some detail, this chapter looks at the new topic of repurposing waste power electronic converters for completely different applications and thereby giving them a second life, which will be resulting in a cheap and effective MPPT system and also a battery chargerMany pieces of electronic equipment are discarded before failure and before reaching the end of their useful life and so providing a second life to this equipment can offset waste processing and carbon emissions significantly.
 In Africa and developing nations whole industries have emerged that deal with second life Western waste[127][128].
 Indeed, in Nigeria the Ikeja Computer Village in Lagos is renowned as a marketplace for second life equipment [129].